secretstartups/handbook/job-families/engineering/security-leadership/index.html.md

 ### Senior Manager, Security (Sub-Department)

-The Senior Security Manager, Development role is defined for each [Security Team](https://about.gitlab.com/job-families/engineering/) individually.
+The Senior Manager, Security role is defined for each [Security Team](https://about.gitlab.com/job-families/engineering/) individually.
 However, a Senior Security Manager may be appointed at the sub-department level based on the needs and growth of the security department.

 #### Senior Manager, Security Job Grade